irrienberith/s10-3c-keyboard-on-freebsd/README.md

         return 0;
       }

-Then save the source file.
+then, save the source file.

 ### 3. Compile the code